 If you think you or your child has taken too much of this drug, call your doctor or seek guidance from America’s Poison Centers at 800-222-1222 or through its online tool.
 But if your symptoms are severe, call 911 or go to the nearest emergency room right away.

 Treatment of overdose will depend on the symptoms you have.
 A doctor may do tests to check for problems with your heart, liver, or kidneys, or breathing issues.
 They may also check your oxygen levels.
 In some cases, they may administer intravenous (IV) fluids.

 When Augmentin is dispensed from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This date is typically one year from the date the medication was dispensed.

-The purpose of such expiration dates is to guarantee the effectiveness of the medication during this time.
+The expiration date helps guarantee that the medication is effective during this time.
+The

 How long a medication remains good can depend on many factors, including how and where the medication is stored.